 How do I become a Zoo New England volunteer?

 To become a Zoo New England volunteer you must complete and submit the online application.
 Please read about each of the positions and their individual requirements.
-Applicants who submit a complete application will be contacted within two weeks.
+Applicants who submit a complete application will be contacted after the next application deadline (February 15th for Summer Season, July 15th for Winter Season) or when openings become available.
 Candidates who meet the requirements of the position they’ve applied for will be contacted to schedule an interview.
 Candidates who are interviewed and approved for a position must complete a mandatory orientation before beginning.

 When will I hear back after submitting my application?